USTP-CS3/CRAFT-API/README.md

 ![image](https://github.com/USTP-CSCORE/CRAFT-API/assets/26486389/efc210dc-7a39-45a6-9644-2c40d0037f77)

-## Getting Started
-1. Clone this repository `git clone https://github.com/USTP-CS3/CRAFT-API.git`
-1. Install packages with `yarn install`
-2. Open `db/database.js` then configure the connection.
-3. Run `yarn setup` to synchronize models to the database.
-4. Run `yarn start` to execute main.js

-## Dependencies
-`Winston   - used for creating formatted logs`

-`Chalk     - used with winston to color logs`

-`Sequelize - an object-relational mapping library`

-`MySQL2    - mysql client for node.js`

-`Pdf2Json  - used to extract text in pdf files.`

 ## Rationale

-In the ever-changing world of education, we're introducing a Collaborative Resource and Feedback Tool (CRAFT API), a student profiling system designed to simplify student life and contribute to community development.
+In the ever-changing world of education, we're introducing a **Collaborative Resource and Feedback Tool**, a student profiling system designed to simplify student life and contribute to community development.

 Here's how CRAFT API works:
 1. Entity send students a registration and survey form.